kesternucum/ECE-Capstone-Team3/Documentation/Prototype/Prototype.md

 ## Original Requirements

 All of the below requirements demonstrate minimum functionality of every subsystem.
+These requirements compose the original agreement for the prototype design.

 ### Primary Data Acquisition System

 One Static Tracking Camera
  - Connected to Linux server or other PC/laptop via Ethernet.
- - Must be able to obtain footage from the camera and upload to the server.
+ - Must be able to obtain footage from the camera and upload images to the server.
  - Must be powered via solar power.

 ### Server